e-n-f/piano-diary/README.md

 * New 80's gold update
 * Greatest songs of our time : sixty-three golden hits.
 * Great superstars of today :  voice, piano, guitar.

+## 2017-06-09

+"A song" seems to be about 4 minutes currently, based on 8 songs in 33 minutes, so that means I'm spending 35-40 hours a month playing.

+## 2017-06-18

+* 60 loose sheets (Donald Vaughan)
+* 1 Captain Spaulding
+* 73 Best Broadway Songs Ever
+* 40 40 French Hits Of Our Time
+* 10 Schuyler sisters, You'll be back, Helpless, Satisfied, Wait for it, That would be enough, History has its eyes on you, Dear Theodosia, Washington on your side, Satisfied again

+And fake-booked the Schuyler Sisters vocal lines

+Two Lost Souls (1955) feels kind of like a proto-double backbeat.
+When did it really come into use?

+## 2017-06-25

+Hmm, I think Hamilton actually means oscillating between octaves by the slashes through note bars.

+* 12 Hamilton (through History Has Its Eyes On You, and Burn and Quiet Uptown)
+* 14 Donald Vaughan
+* 8 Seven Bridges for Seven Brothers vocal selections
+* 6 Umbrellas of Cherbourg vocal selections
+* 16 Armed Forces Song Folio (Aug 1956, March 1962)
+* 5 Universal Dance Folio for 1936 that I didn't count earlier
+* 24 Columbia's Best of Schultz that I didn't count earlier

+## 2017-06-30

+* 96 Broadway Showstoppers (didn't get through the last few)
+* 15 Abba Gold (through Does Your Mother Know)

+Lots of hard keys in the Abba

+* 5 Jamaica vocal selections (through Savannah)
+* 22 Tommy (through Welcome)
+* 7 Mondo Cane musical score

+* 16 The Unpublished Cole Porter (in Murrieta)

+So that's 562 songs in June

 ## 2017-07-12